carj/pyPreservica/docs/index.rst

     :param data data: The XML document as a string or as a file bytes
     :return: The updated Entity
     :rtype: Entity

+   .. py:method::  delete_metadata(entity, entity, schema)

+    Delete an existing descriptive XML document on an entity by its schema This call will delete all fragments with the same schema

+    :param Entity entity: The entity to add the metadata to
+    :param str schema: The metadata schema URI
+    :return: The updated Entity
+    :rtype: Entity

+   .. py:method::  move(entity, dest_folder)

+    Move an entity (asset or folder) to a new folder

+    :param Entity entity: The entity to move either asset or folder
+    :param Entity dest_folder: The new destination folder.
+This can be None to move a folder to the root of the repository
+    :return: The updated entity
+    :rtype: Entity

    .. py:method::  children(folder_reference, maximum=100, next_page=None)